 We Can Help!

-If your child has experiments with fire sign him or her up for the Firefighters Burn Institute Youth Firesetter Program.
-Call our toll free number 1-916-531-7226 or submit a message below.
-Our program provides staff for pre-academy interviews with the child involved in firesetting and his/her family, a fire safety academy completed in two sessions is also provided.
+If your child has experimented with fire sign him/her up for the Firefighters Burn Institute Youth Firesetter Program.
+Call (916) 739-8525 or submit a message below.
+Our program provides an assessment with a Youth Firesetter Intervention Specialist and a 3-session Fire Safety Academy for the firesetter and their family.

 As part of the academy, children will learn: